mrjoes/tornadio2/README.rst

 	ChatServer = tornadio2.router.TornadioServer(ChatConnection)
 	application = tornado.web.Application(ChatServer.apply_routes([(r"/", IndexHandler)]))

-2. Socket.IO 0.7 dropped xhr-multipart transport, so you can safely remove it from your configuration files
+2. Socket.IO 0.7 dropped support for xhr-multipart transport, so you can safely remove it from your configuration file

 Getting Started
 ---------------